Austin Davis (pitcher): Boston Red Sox

 On July 30, 2021, Davis was traded to the Boston Red Sox in exchange for infielder Michael Chavis.
 Through the end of the regular season, Davis made 19 appearances with Boston, compiling a 1–1 record with 4.86 ERA while striking out 17 batters in 16 2/3 innings.
 He returned to the Red Sox in 2022, appearing in 50 games (three starts) while compiling a 2–1 record with 5.47 ERA while striking out 61 batters in 54 1/3 innings.
 On August 29, Davis was designated for assignment.

 Minnesota Twins

 On August 31, 2022, Davis was claimed off waivers by the Minnesota Twins.
 In two relief appearances, he allowed three earned runs in 1 2/3 innings.
 On September 8, Davis was designated for assignment.
-He elected free agency on September 10, 2022.
+He elected free agency after clearing waivers two days later.

 Houston Astros

 On November 16, 2022, Davis signed a minor league contract with the Houston Astros.
+In 20 appearances for the Triple–A Sugar Land Space Cowboys, he struggled immensely to an 11.22 ERA with 34 strikeouts in 25 2/3 innings pitched.
+He was released by the Astros organization on June 26, 2023.

+Lake Country DockHounds

+On August 19, 2023, Davis signed with the Lake Country DockHounds of the American Association of Professional Baseball.
+In 4 starts for Lake Country, Davis posted a 1–3 record and 4.74 ERA with 28 strikeouts across 19.0 innings of work.

+San Diego Padres

+On January 31, 2024, Davis signed a minor league contract with the San Diego Padres.
+In 29 appearances for the Triple–A El Paso Chihuahuas, he compiled a 3.10 ERA with 37 strikeouts and 8 saves across 29 innings of work.
+On June 28, the Padres selected Davis' contract, adding him to their major league roster.
+In 7 appearances, he struggled to a 9.00 ERA with 6 strikeouts across 7 innings of work.
+Davis was designated for assignment by San Diego on July 31.
+He cleared waivers and elected free agency on August 4.
+The next day, Davis re–signed with the Padres organization on a minor league contract.
+He elected free agency following the season on November 4.

+On January 20, 2025, Davis re-signed with the Padres organization on a new minor league contract.
+He was released on May 4.